elisa-amaral/Posts-Pagination-and-Posts-Search-built-with-ReactJS/README.md

-# Posts Pagination and Posts Search with ReactJS
+# Posts Pagination and Posts Search with React.js

 This is a posts pagination and posts search project built with React.js consuming the {JSON} Placeholder API as testing data (posts title, body text and photo).